Controversies in professional sumo: Match-fixing

 JSA decided in an extraordinary meeting to cancel the March 2011 tournament in Osaka, the first time this had happened since 1946.
 In all, fourteen wrestlers were judged guilty of match-fixing, to which most of them admitted involvement.
 All of the wrestlers judged to be involved were forced to retire.

 The JSA's investigative panel stated in May 2011 that match-fixing appears to have been widespread.
 The panel stated that it would be difficult to discover, however, the full extent of the problem.
-The May 2011 tournament went ahead but with no sponsorship, live TV coverage or trophy presentations, and was referred to as the "Technical Examination Tournament".
+The May 2011 tournament went ahead but with no sponsorship, live TV coverage or trophy presentations, and was referred to as the "Technical Examination Tournament" with free admission to spectators.

 One wrestler charged with match-fixing, Sōkokurai, strenuously denied any involvement and won a court case in early 2013 deeming his dismissal groundless.
 He was subsequently reinstated by the JSA, and appeared in the July 2013 tournament in the top division.